VinnyE/linked-blog-starter-md/publish/Experiences are about more than just their nature. The order in which experiences occurred also matters.md

 ---
-title: The Importance of Timing and Order of Experiences
+title: "Experiences are about more than just their nature.
+The order in which experiences occurred also matters"
 created: 2023-06-11
 ---